Organique0/supabase-auth-example/README.md

 This is the result of me trying to implement an auth feature on my own.
+I made this to pair with the Discord clone.
 It did not go well.

 *********************************************************************